 To better understand the evolution of discs as complete systems, containing both massive and massless particles, as well as the relationship between the two, we begin by comparing the final values of the mean orbital parameters and survival fractions of test particles and DPs.
-In fig. 4 we show the final distribution of mean eccentricities (left panel), mean inclinations (middle panel), and survival fractions (right panel), of both populations, for all 286 systems; the different colors indicate the mass of the GP in that system, while the size of the dots represents the initial mass of the corresponding debris disc.
+In Fig. 4, we show the final distribution of mean eccentricities (left-hand panel), mean inclinations (middle panel), and survival fractions (right-hand panel), of both populations, for all 286 systems; the different colours indicate the mass of the GP in that system, while the size of the dots represents the initial mass of the corresponding debris disc.

-In the left and middle panels of fig. 4 we see that for both mean eccentricity and inclination, the distribution of final values remains above the identity line (indicated by the solid black line) except for one outlier case in eccentricity which corresponds to one of the models with the most massive GP.
+In the left-hand and middle panels of Fig. 4 we see that for both mean eccentricity and inclination, the distribution of final values remains above the identity line (indicated by the solid black line) except for one outlier case in eccentricity which corresponds to one of the models with the most massive GP.
 We can see that the final conditions for all models closely follow a straight line.
-A comparison of the corresponding panels in figs. 2 and 3, shows that massless particles are more easily disturbed than DPs (as seen in fig. 4); it can also be seen that the evolution of the eccentricity is much less mass dependent than that of the inclination.
-We applied a linear fit in both cases (dashed black lines in the left and middle panels of fig. 4) to quantify how efficient the stirring of test particles is when compared to that of massive DPs.
-The best fit for the models in the eccentricity panel is given by $\langle e{particles} \rangle = 1.366 \langle e{DPs} \rangle + 0.004$ and for the final inclination $\langle i{particles} \rangle = 1.916 \langle i{DPs} \rangle - 2.602^{\circ}$; these fits show that the stirring of test particles is more efficient than that of DPs by factors of 1.366 for eccentricity and 1.916 for inclination.
-Both of these fits lie close to the gray star representing the initial conditions of all the distributions.
+A comparison of the corresponding panels in Fig. 2 and 3, shows that massless particles are more easily disturbed than DPs (as seen in Fig. 4); it can also be seen that the evolution of the eccentricity is much less mass dependent than that of the inclination.
+We applied a linear fit in both cases (dashed black lines in the left-hand and middle panels of Fig. 4) to quantify how efficient the stirring of test particles is when compared to that of massive DPs.
+The best fit for the models in the eccentricity panel is given by $\langle e{\text{particles}} \rangle = 1.366 \langle e{\text{DPs}} \rangle + 0.004$ and for the final inclination $\langle i{\text{particles}} \rangle = 1.916 \langle i{\text{DPs}} \rangle - 2.602^{\circ};$ these fits show that the stirring of test particles is more efficient than that of DPs by factors of 1.366 for eccentricity and 1.916 for inclination.
+Both of these fits lie close to the grey star representing the initial conditions of all the distributions.

-As in figs. 2 and 3, fig. 4 shows that the more massive discs (larger dots) are more efficient at stirring their particles than less massive ones (smaller dots) but that more massive GPs have a stabilising effect on the discs after a quick removal of the initially unstable minor bodies (both DPs and test particles); this comes about because massive GPs will tend to eject particles that pass close to them,
+As in Figs 2 and 3, 4 shows that the more massive discs (larger dots) are more efficient at stirring their particles than less massive ones (smaller dots) but that more massive GPs have a stabilizing effect on the discs after a quick removal of the initially unstable minor bodies (both DPs and test particles); this comes about because massive GPs will tend to eject particles that pass close to them, whereas lighter GPs will perturb their orbits without ejecting them from the system.